ehbstudiespeas/ehbstudiespeas.github.io/README.md

 ## Repositories

-The **Repositories** minimal at present but I intend to build it over time.
+The **Repositories** are minimal at present but I intend to build it over time.

 - Repository links are buttons and icons use free/stock images.
+- v3 will  link specific repositories with projects.

 ## Contacts